labscript-suite/PrawnBlaster/readme.md

 Note: Officially, the documentation for the Pico says external clock sources can only be up to 50MHz.
 We have successfully tested up to 125MHz (see [#6](https://github.com/labscript-suite/PrawnBlaster/issues/6)).
 We recommend you personally verify the output of the PrawnBlaster is as expected if running from an external reference above 50MHz.

+## Compiling the firmware

+If you want to make changes to the firmware, or want to compile it yourself (because you don't trust binary blobs from the internet), we provide a docker configuration to help you do that.

+1. Install docker desktop and make sure it is running (if you are on Windows, you may have to mess around a bit to get virtualisation working at an operating system level)
+2. Clone this repository
+3. Open a terminal with the current working directory set to the repository root (the `docker-compose.yaml`` file should be there)
+4. Run `docker compose build --pull` to build the docker container
+5. Run `docker compose up` to build the PrawnBlaster firmware.

+Step 4 will take a while as it has to build the docker container.
+If it is slow to download packages from the Ubuntu package repositories, consider editing the mirror in the `build/docker/Dockerfile` file and trying again.

+If you want to change which version of the pico SDK it builds against, this is set in the `build/docker/Dockerfile` file.
+Just change the git tag of the pico SDK that gets cloned out by git, then rebuild the docker container (see step 4).

+Note once the docker container is built, you can run step 5 as many times as you like.
+You do not need to rebuild the container, even if you make changes to the PrawnBlaster source code.
+You only need to rebuild the docker container if you modify the `build/docker/Dockerfile` file.

 ## FAQ:

 ### Why is it called a "PrawnBlaster"?